Second Session, 43rd Parliament

 I was actually watching the member for Kelowna–Lake Country–Coldstream in my office when I heard her, quite offensively, refer to the ideology of blood and soil, which was a key piece of Nazi ideology.

 I find this extremely offensive.
 I would ask that Mr. Speaker have the member withdraw that comment.
-It should never be used in this chamber, let alone used to describe the inherent rights of Indigenous people in British Columbia.
+It should never be used in this chamber, let alone used to describe the inherent rights of Indigenous People in British Columbia.
 Disgusting.

-I am also wanting to raise a point of order on the fact that this member has spread misinformation about Indigenous people.
+I am also wanting to raise a point of order on the fact that this member has spread misinformation about Indigenous People.
 She said that they had no history.
 She said that they did not have any laws.
 This has, of course, been disproven by the expression of Indigenous culture, multiple court cases and multiple learnings and teachings by Indigenous people here in this province.

 Deputy Speaker: Thank you very much, Member.
 I appreciate your comments.
 I feel like that is a matter of debate between members here and won’t adjudicate on this today.

-Hon.
-Mike Farnworth: Just on the point of order, I appreciate the Chair’s ruling.
-I just would also remind people, though, that certain comments do have particularly nasty connotations, and that if members are mindful of their comments in terms of debate, I think it would be appropriate, because comments such as “blood and soil” and “Nazi Germany” are pretty inappropriate.
+I just would, also, remind people, though, that certain comments do have particularly nasty connotations.
+If members are mindful of their comments in terms of debate, I think it would be appropriate, because comments such as blood and soil and Nazi Germany are pretty inappropriate.

 Deputy Speaker: Thank you very much.
 I appreciate the House Leader’s comments.